mohammedp010/MernAt/README.md

    </a>
 </p> -->

+## Features

+- User Registration: Users can create an account by providing their basic information and securely authenticate themselves for future logins.
+- One-to-One Chat: Registered users can initiate private conversations with other registered users by searching for their username and starting a chat.
+- Group Chat: Users can join or create multiple chat groups and engage in discussions with other participants in real-time.
+- Real-time Messaging: The application leverages websockets to enable instant message delivery, ensuring a smooth and seamless chat experience.
+- User Status: Users can set their online/offline status to indicate their availability for chat.

 > MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.

 MERN stack is the idea of using Javascript/Node for fullstack web development.